vladak/fusebox/README.md

 In order to connect all the wires and the resistor together I used the Wago connectors.
 I cut the leads to the resistor a bit so it almost completely hides inside the Wago connectors.

+The only struggle I had was powering the Feather.
+It turned out that both +V and -V outputs from the power supply have to be used.
+The +V connected to the USB input/output and -V connected to GND.

 ### Code

 The code is simple - in endless cycle it collects and sends the pulse count (and sensor data)